 There are certain business expenses such as utility bills that will vary throughout the year.
-Ignoring these seasonal fluctuations could distort your estimations and leave you in a difficult position when payments need to be made.
-So, be sure to include these variations so that you are prepared for all circumstances.
+Ignoring these seasonal fluctuations could distort your estimates and leave you in a difficult position when payments need to be made.
+Be sure to include these variations so that you are prepared for all circumstances.

 7. You look too far into the future

 The further into the future you forecast, the less accurate your predictions will be.
 This is largely because it’s impossible to predict what impact economic changes will have on your business when you can’t know what’s coming.

 It’s often best practice for your forecast to cover the next year.
 Any longer is probably unnecessary.
 But remember, all businesses are different, so find a time period that works for you.